Tenancy agreements for council homes

 Information for tenants on compensation

 We aim to provide good quality homes that are well maintained and meet the needs of our tenants.
 Services are sometimes susceptible to random failure and from time to time things go wrong.
-A Housing Tenancy Compensation Guide (FOI Publication Scheme), providing information on what circumstances could warrant a compensation claim, is available to view in our Freedom of Information database.
+Our housing tenancy compensation guide (PDF) provides information on what circumstances could warrant a compensation claim.